kl9797/COVID19-prediction/README.md

 # COVID-19-cases-prediction-in-US
-Regression model of COVID-19 transmission and prediction in R
+Multivariate Regression model of COVID-19 transmission and prediction in US at state level, platform tool R